 Acting as a caregiver for a loved one can be very stressful, both mentally and physically.
 In this article, caregivers will learn how to avoid burnout.

-Social security for family caregivers
+Social security for family carers

 Caring for people with dementia